 - Lunch – take plenty to eat

-- Route instructions such as Walk Highlands website printout
+- Route instructions such as Walk Highlands website printout, or View ranger App

-- Map plastic case (to keep map dry)
+- OS Map of area and plastic case to keep it dry

 - GPS (some upmarket models include Ordnance Survey maps)